 Perhaps not as challenging as the accompanying North Course, DBGC’s South Course holds an honorable distinction.
-It was designed by one of the world’s great golf course architects: Scotland’s Donald Ross.
-He also designed Pinehurst No. 2 (NC), Oakland Hills (MI) and Florida’s own Seminole Golf Club — all among the nation’s most prestigious courses.
+It was designed by one of golf’s great course architects: Scotland’s Donald Ross.
+He also designed Pinehurst No. 2 (North Carolina), Oakland Hills (Michigan) and Florida’s own Seminole Golf Club — all among the nation’s most prestigious courses.

 LPGA International (Jones Course)

-The open and forgiving layout is loved by big hitters, with water challenges lurking on either side of the fairway on many holes.
-A dry section in the middle offers excellent birdie opportunities, and golfers will find threatening bunkers strategically placed around the greens.
-The not-overly large greens give the decent chipper a chance to get close to the pin — a must for scoring well on the Jones Course.
+The open and forgiving layout is loved by big hitters, with water challenges lurking on on many holes.
+A dry section in the middle offers excellent birdie opportunities, and golfers find threatening bunkers strategically placed around the greens.
+The not-overly large greens give the decent chipper a chance to get close to the pin — a must for scoring well at LPGA International Jones Course.

 LPGA International (Hills Course)

 The Hills course, designed by Arthur Hills, offers a scenic journey.
-Play through relatively flat, good-width fairways flanked by small lakes, wetlands, attractive mounding and excellent bunkering — all of which underscore the need for accuracy and competent course management.
-In addition, power and long hitters may meet their match against dense foliage and water that line much of the course.
+Play through relatively flat, good-width fairways flanked by small lakes, wetlands, mounds and bunkers — all of which underscore the need for accuracy.
+In addition, power and long hitters meet their match against dense foliage and water that line much of the course.

 The Club at Pelican Bay (North Course)

-North Course at Pelican Bay Club offers long demanding holes and beautifully elevated tee boxes.
-Assigning a signature hole would be an unfair assessment because every hole has its own challenge and distinctive layout.
-Some views can seem intimidating, such as the high tiers on the 460-yard 15th, or the gauntlet effect on the 230-yard eighth.
+North Course at Pelican Bay Club offers long demanding holes and elevated tee boxes.
+Assigning a signature hole would be an unfair assessment because every hole has its own challenge.
+Some views seem intimidating, such as the high tiers on the 460-yard 15th, or the gauntlet effect on the 230-yard eighth.
 Its sister South Course sits nearby, making Pelican Bay a great place for golfers of all ages and skill levels.

 Victoria Hills Golf Club

-Named one of the top courses in Florida by Golfweek magazine and arguably one of the finest courses in northeast Florida, this Ron Garl design carefully interacts with the area’s rolling hills and foliage, yielding a clutch of golfing challenges.
+Named one of the top courses in Florida by Golfweek magazine and arguably one of the finest Daytona Beach golf courses, this Ron Garl design carefully interacts with rolling hills and foliage, yielding a clutch of golfing challenges.

-Surrounded by hundreds of oak hammocks and Augusta pines, the course showcases pristine lakes and flowering greens, offering stunning views to augment the golfing experience.
-Included in the design are finger-styled bunkers and natural sand areas, all the more attractive because there is little housing near the course.
+Surrounded by hundreds of oak hammocks and Augusta pines, Victoria Hills Golf Club showcases pristine lakes and greens, offering views to augment the golfing experience.
+Included are bunkers and natural sand areas, all the more attractive because there is little housing near the course.